iugamarian/links/README.md

 https://nikolausdulgeridis.de.tl/FestplattenIdle.htm

 https://sigtar.com/tag/unraid/

+Test how bad it is already:

+smartctl -a /dev/sda | grep "^193"

+Fix WD Red 8 seconds to 300 seconds official:

+wd5741.exe -Dall

+I tried this on a WD red 8tb "hdparm -S 120 /dev/sdX" (X being your drive letter) (apm must be 254 as default) and that makes the drive spin down after 17 minutes.
+I tried a couple of other values, but couldnt find anything else working.
+I would like to spin down after 1,5 hours

 This method will use a utility called idle3ctl to alter the firmware value for the idle3 timer on WD hard drives